Half Naked & Almost Famous

-Half Naked & Almost Famous is the major record label debut EP by American rapper Machine Gun Kelly.
+Half Naked & Almost Famous is the major label debut extended play (EP) by American rapper Machine Gun Kelly.
 It was released on March 20, 2012, under Bad Boy and Interscope Records.
-The album's title comes from the title track, which was featured on his fourth mixtape, Rage Pack (2011).

-Reception
+Critical reception

+David Jeffries of AllMusic described it as "one well-rounded EP", additionally adding, "Half Naked & Almost Famous is a desirable, quick glimpse of a scrappy mixtape maven successfully going legit."
+Jesse Fairfax of HipHopDX said, "Where previously unaware newcomers could find themselves awestruck by Machine Gun Kelly's star power, Half Naked & Almost Famous comes as no surprise to the Cleveland native's already accrued widespread loyalists.
+Despite maintenance of his undeniable following, MGK remains an enigma of sorts as he has yet to carve out a uniquely identifiable persona.
+With any hopes, gradual maturity will find his own voice flourishing as he takes a bit of creative license emulating his crunk influences at present."

 Commercial performance

 In the United States, the EP debuted at number 46 on the Billboard 200, with first-week sales of 8,500 copies.
 As of August 2012, the EP has sold 36,500 copies in the United States.